NateHark/blog/content/posts/migrating-to-aws-amplify-hosting/index.md

 +++
-title = "Migrating to AWS Amplify Hosting" date = 2023-06-12T21:34:13-07:00 description = "Moving this website to AWS Amplify hosting" tags = ["AWS"]
+title = "Migrating to AWS Amplify Hosting" date = 2023-06-12T21:34:13-07:00 description = "How I simplified the hosting of this website using AWS Amplify." tags = ["AWS"]
 +++